nicolasberube/Arzette_Randomizer/README.md

 ## seed

 If not null, will use it as the seed for the randomizer.
 If null, will take a random seed, which will be printed in spoiler.txt.

+# Miscellaneous

+- The NPC's head icons are there to represent their inventory upgrade rewards
+- Rudy races need to be activated by visiting his cave in Faramore - wether he is in the cave or not
+- The Forest Rudy Race can be completed by taking the shortcut with the Griffin Boots, and by going in and out of a sub area (tree or golden fly cave)

+Here are the acronym for the keys
+- FT: Faramore Town
+- DF: Durridin Forest
+- AD: Anju Desert
+- CC: Creece Canyon
+- NS: Norin Swamp
+- CH: Chillinax Peaks
+- BC: Boanjale Crypts
+- BB: Badonc Beach
+- RR: Ryha River
+- LH: Lichen Hills
+- FF: Fort Findula
+- DC: Dennys Castle

 # Game mod assumptions